-In other words, it can give you start you on the path to financial peace of mind – isn't that what we all crave?
+In other words, it can start you on the path to financial peace of mind – isn’t that what we all crave?

 If you want to learn more about why passive income is important, check out my article on the topic here.

 If you are a complete beginner and want to know how to get started earning passive income, you will want to focus on strategies that are cheap, simple and easy to implement.
 While they won’t give you the super-juicy returns of more complex and risky strategies, I think these strategies can be a perfect way to get your feet wet in the world of passive income.

 So without further ado, here is my list of top passive income strategies for beginners: